osilander/203.311/Week12/Week12.md

 dim(dge.low.counts)
 ```

 We've kept all (or almost all) our genes (rows)!
 Even though they have low counts!
 That's because our total library has (on average) only about 16,000 reads per sample.
-If we normalise by millions, that means the sum of each row (on average) gets multiplied by 1,000,000/16,000 = 62.5. *And* all rows have at least two samples each with two or more reads.
+If we normalise by millions, that means the sum of each row (on average) gets multiplied by 1,000,000/16,000 = 62.5.
+And *apparently*, all rows have at least two samples each with two or more reads.
 2 reads\*62.5 normalisation factor is greater than 100, so if each row satisifes this, then it is kept.

 We can think whether this is a good thing or not (in fact, it's likely to not be a problem).

-We could also calculate the exact probability that five of our samples in one row have fewer than two reads, and that we would get rid fo that row.
-That is just the probability that at least five samples in a row have one or zero reads, which is about one in six million.
+Interestingly, we can also calculate the exact probability that five of our samples in one row have fewer than two reads, such that we would get rid of that row.
+That is just the probability that at least five samples in a row have one or zero reads.
+The probability that any one gene in one sample has 0 or 1 read is 0.091.
+The chance that five do is 0.091^5*0.909, or about one in six million.
+Thus, one in six million rows should have fewer than two reads in at least five samples.

 We could change our cutoff to **three** samples having at least 100 mapped reads.
 Then we see that we (probably) lose a few genes.
 This is unsurprising, as the probablility of this happening is close to 1 in 1,000.

 ```R
 keep <- rowSums(cpm(dge.low.counts)>100) >= 3